stitchfix/diamond/README.md

 Copy-paste the URL, including the token, into your browser.
 Then, check out the Jupyter notebook examples!

+You can also install from PyPI via `pip install sf-diamond`

 ## Troubleshooting installation
 * You may need to restart docker if you've been running jupyter notebooks locally on port 8888.